Carbon County, Pennsylvania: County's founding

 Carbon County was created on March 13, 1843, from parts of Northampton and Monroe counties and was named for the extensive deposits of anthracite coal in the region, where it was first discovered in 1791.
 Early attempts were made to exploit the deposits by Lehigh Coal Mine Company (1792), whose expeditions broke trail and pioneered river bank sites using mule powered technology to log, saw, and build arks to carry bags of coal to Philadelphia with only scant success.

 Molly Maguires

-In the 19th century, Carbon County was the location of trials and executions of the Molly Maguires, an Irish secret society that terrorrized the region, attacking officials, police officers, and industrial equipment.
+In the 19th century, Carbon County was the location of trials and executions of the Molly Maguires, an Irish secret society that terrorized the region, attacking officials, police officers, and industrial equipment.